sindhiyas/gitub-copilot-firststep/README.md

   TBD-step-1-notes.
 -->

+This course will help you understand the basics of github copilot.
+This is a must for developers who can increase their productivity.
-## Step 1: TBD-step-1-name
+## Step 1: First Github repository for Github copilot

-_Welcome to "TBD-course-name"! :wave:_
+_Welcome to "Basics of Github Copilot in Project Deelopment"! :wave:_

-TBD-step-1-information
+Here we create a repository to understand how copilot works

 **What is _TBD-term-1_**: TBD-definition-1

 ### :keyboard: Activity: TBD-step-1-name

 1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
-1. TBD-step-1-instructions.
+1. Here we create a repository to understand how copilot works
 1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.

 <footer>